jharwell/libra/docs/development/cxx-dev-guide.rst

   etc. You really only need to know what operations it has.
 This also makes the code play nicely with the STL/boost from a readability point of view.

+- Namespace names should NEVER contain underscores.
+This is because a name like "nest_acq" (short for "nest_acquisition") is actually two concepts: things related to nests, and things related to acquiring nests.
+Inevitably what will happen is you will need to create another namespace for leaving nests (say "nest_exit"), and put the two namespaces side by side.
+Clearly it should be "acq" and "exit" inside of a parent "nest" namespace.
+So if you can't use a single word/acronym for a given namespace, 99% of the time you should split it up.
+This also makes your code more open to extension but closed to modification.

 - All structs that are "types" (e.g. convenient wrappers around a boolean status + possibly valid result of an operation) should have a ``_t`` postfix so that it is clear when constructing them that they are types and it is not a